AJAlabs/EpicEditor/README.md

 EpicEditor *for Rails* - is a Ruby on Rails version of [EpicEditor](http://epiceditor.com) *"An Embeddable JavaScript Markdown Editor"*, ready to drop right into your Rails 4 applications.

-**NOTE:** EpicEditor *for Rails* version 0.2.2.1 simply adds EpicEditor to the asset pipeline.
-You can [watch](https://help.github.com/articles/watching-repositories) this repo to be notified when additional features are added.
-Additional customization is coming soon.

 ## Installation

 Add the following line to your Gemfile: